 When you declare a major, you will have the option to request a new advisor relevant to your program.
 Take an active role in developing this relationship to ensure it aligns with your education.

-You can also seek advice from the Deans in the Office of Academic Advising, as well as offices that offer desired programs or services, such as the Center for Career Engagement, the Center for Global Education, the Center for Public Service, the Office of Multicultural Engagement, and the Registrar’s Office.
+You can also seek advice from the Deans in the Office of Academic Advising and Student Support Services, as well as offices that offer desired programs or services, such as the Center for Career Engagement, the Center for Global Education, the Center for Public Service, the Office of Multicultural Engagement, and the Registrar’s Office.